Pasi Mustonen

 Pasi Mustonen (born 11 October 1960) is a Finnish ice hockey coach and retired defenceman, currently serving as head coach of the Finnish women's national ice hockey team (Naisleijonat).
-He is the first women’s national team coach to be employed full time by the Finnish Ice Hockey Association.
+He is the first coach of the women’s national team to be employed full time by the Finnish Ice Hockey Association.
 Mustonen has served as head coach of the women‘s national team since 2014 and is under contract through the 2022 Winter Olympics in Beijing.
-With Mustonen at the helm, the team won bronze at the 2018 Winter Olympics and has claimed medals at three World Championships, including their first-ever silver medal in 2019.
+With Mustonen at the helm, the team won bronze at the 2018 Winter Olympics and claimed medals at three World Championships, including their first-ever silver medal in 2019.

 Mustonen previously worked as assistant coach of the Oulun Kärpät and the Lahden Pelicans in the Liiga, head coach of the Kärpät during the team’s years in the I-divisioona, and was head coach to a number of Swedish teams, including Asplöven HC and Kiruna IF of the Division 1, and Tingsryds AIF and Skellefteå AIK of the Allsvenskan.